zeek/zeek/scripts/base/bif/event.bif.zeek.rst

    :Type: :zeek:type:`event` (state: :zeek:type:`signature_state`, msg: :zeek:type:`string`, data: :zeek:type:`string`)

    Generated when a signature matches.
-Bro's signature engine provides high-performance pattern matching separately from the normal script processing.
+Zeek's signature engine provides high-performance pattern matching separately from the normal script processing.
 If a signature with an ``event`` action matches, this event is raised.

-   See the :doc:`user manual </frameworks/signatures>` for more information about Bro's signature engine.
+   See the :doc:`user manual </frameworks/signatures>` for more information about Zeek's signature engine.

    :state: Context about the match, including which signatures triggered the